Condenser Mic FAQ

 The only way to know for sure is to record in a different environment.
-Ask yourself these things to try and assess your environment.
+Ask yourself 2 questions and assess your environment.

-Now try recording in a complete different space, a “dead” space that’s free of extra electronics.
-Try moving the microphone around this space, all the while listening for any changes or fluctuations in the “whine”.
-If it dissipates or lessens in any way, then it’s likely that the high-pitched ”whine” you’re experiencing is interference from your recording environment.
-If you experience no change in the whine, please visit our Customer Service request form.
+Now try recording in a completely different space, a “dead” space that’s free of extra electronics.
+Move the microphone around this space, and listen to any changes or fluctuations in the “whine”.
+If it dissipates or lessens in any way, then it’s likely that the high-pitched ”whine” is interference from your recording environment.
+If there is no change in the whine, please visit our Customer Service request form.